Phoenix Indian Center Promotes Career Mobility with L&D Program

 - Statistics to help show the importance of the program to leadership

-- Steps on how to use the Kirkpatrick Model to prove ROI
+- Steps on how to prove ROI

 - Recommended time frames for program delivery